 Local laws and regulations exist in some states and not in others.
 Colorado appraisal has adopted the DORA rules seen here:

-Having worked as appraiser for most of my 20 years in the business I have seen many ways to ruin an appraisal and even seen them sabotaged by the appraisers or parties for either side.
+Having worked as insurance appraiser for most of my 20 years in the business I have seen many ways to ruin an appraisal and even seen them sabotaged by the appraisers or parties for either side.
 These are the assignments to not take.
 When the parties and their lawyers or public adjusters are working as advocates in relation to their clients that is their role but not necessarily the role of an appraiser.
 Knowing and working to this distinction is the art of job.

 Licensing is required in some states including Louisiana.
 The La.
 Dept of Insurance has created a licensed insurance appraiser designation that requires submission of qualifications and a background check.